Norman Maclean: Murder of Paul MacLean

-After similarly graduating from Dartmouth, Norman's younger brother, Paul Davidson MacLean, became well known as an investigative journalist, who fearlessly exposed political corruption in Helena, Montana linked to the powerful Anaconda Copper Mining Company.
-Paul Maclean later worked alongside his brother and sister-in-law at the University of Chicago during the Jazz Age and the Depression era.
-In addition to his talents for both writing and fly fishing, Paul Maclean suffered from alcoholism and gambling addiction, in addition to being a notorious brawler and a womanizer.
-According to Norman, all of these addictions and behaviors had a very long generational history and could be traced all the way back to the Maclean family's earliest origins among the Gaels of the Inner Hebrides of Scotland.
-Despite repeated attempts by his family to offer help, Paul MacLean rejected all such overtures.
+Maclean's younger brother, Paul Davidson MacLean, similarly graduated from Dartmouth and became well known as an investigative journalist who exposed political corruption in the state capital of Helena, Montana, by politicians linked to the powerful Anaconda Copper Mining Company.
+Paul later worked alongside Maclean and his wife at the University of Chicago during the Jazz Age and the Depression era.
+Paul had talents in writing and fly fishing but became an alcoholic, addicted gambler, notorious brawler, and a womanizer.
+Maclean suggested these behaviors had a long generational history and could be traced to the Maclean family's earliest origins among the Gaels of the Inner Hebrides of Scotland.

-On the early morning of May 2, 1937, Paul Maclean was attacked and brutally beaten at Sixty-Third Street and Drexel Avenue in Chicago by two men who removed all the money from Maclean's wallet and, according to an eyewitness, drove away afterwards in a car.
-Paul Maclean was taken to nearby Woodlawn Hospital, where he died, without regaining consciousness, at 1:20PM that same afternoon.
-According to his brother Norman Maclean and statements made to the press by Detective Sergeant Ignatius Sheehan, Paul Maclean fought back savagely against his assailants and sold his life very dearly.
-So much so, in fact, that nearly all the bones in his right hand were found by the medical examiner to have been broken during his last fight.

-Following a homicide investigation led by Detective Sergeant Ignatius Sheehan, Chicago Police Department Captain Mark Boyle told the Cook County Coroner's Office that Paul Maclean's murder was a mugging gone bad, which remains the official explanation in police files.
-Another widely held theory at the time was that Paul Maclean's two murderers were linked to organized crime and the murder was over Maclean's inability or refusal to pay an illegal gambling or loansharking debt owed to the Chicago Outfit.
-No arrests were ever made, however, and the case remains officially unsolved.
+On the early morning of May 2, 1938, Paul was attacked and brutally beaten at 63rd Street and Drexel Avenue in Chicago.
+According to the testimony of an eyewitness, two men drove away from the scene in a car.
+Paul was taken to nearby Woodlawn Hospital where he never regained consciousness and died at 1:20 pm the same day.
+According to Maclean and statements made to the press by Detective Sergeant Ignatius Sheehan, evidence indicated Paul fought back against his assailants, so much so that the medical examiner found nearly all the bones in his right hand to have been broken.
+Following a homicide investigation led by Sheehan, Chicago Police Department Captain Mark Boyle testified at the Cook County Coroner's inquest that he believed Paul's murder to be a mugging gone bad, which remains the official police explanation.
+Another widely held theory at the time was that Paul's murderers were linked to organized crime and the murder was over Maclean's refusal or inability to pay them an illegal gambling or loansharking debt.
+No arrests were ever made and the case remains unsolved.